AxonIQ/reference-guide/axon-server/administration/backup-and-messaging-only-nodes.md

 You could for example have fast (more expensive) storage on the primary nodes and less expensive storage on the secondary nodes.
 Most activity will take place on recent data, and only when you need to access older data you have to go to the secondary nodes.

-One you have defined secondary nodes for a replication group, this will apply for all contexts that are defined in the replication group.
+Once you have defined secondary nodes for a replication group, this will apply for all contexts that are defined in the replication group.
 You can configure the retention time per context, so for some contexts you may have a longer retention time than for others.

 As the old data still needs to be available at least one SECONDARY node needs to be up at all times.
 PRIMARY nodes will not delete information